peterhinch/micropython-async/TUTORIAL.md

 ## 7.4 Polling

-Some hardware devices such as the accelerometer don't support interrupts, and therefore must be polled (i.e. checked periodically).
+Some hardware devices such as the Pyboard accelerometer don't support interrupts, and therefore must be polled (i.e. checked periodically).
 Polling can also be used in conjunction with interrupt handlers: the interrupt handler services the hardware and sets a flag.
 A coro polls the flag: if it's set it handles the data and clears the flag.

 ###### [Jump to Contents](./TUTORIAL.md#contents)